BAFTA TV Awards 2018: winners in full

 Wild Alaska Live

-World War One Remembered: Passchendaele
+WINNER: World War One Remembered: Passchendaele

 Short-form programme